The Wild Wild West: Leads

-Martin once called his role as Artemus Gordon "a show-off's showcase" because it allowed him to portray over 100 different characters during the course of the series and perform dozens of different dialects.
-Martin sketched his ideas for his characterizations and worked with the makeup artists to execute the final look.
+Martin once called his role as Artemus Gordon "a show-off's showcase" because it allowed him to portray over 100 different characters and perform dozens of different dialects during the course of the series.
+He sketched his ideas for his characterizations and worked with the makeup artists to execute the final look.
 Martin told Percy Shain of the Boston Globe, "In the three years of the show, I have run a wider gamut than even those acknowledged masters of disguise, Paul Muni and Lon Chaney.
 Sometimes I feel like a one man repertory company.
 I think I've proven to myself and to the industry that I am the No. 1 character lead in films today."
 The industry acknowledged Martin's work with an Emmy nomination in 1969.

-Martin broke his leg in a fourth-season episode, "The Night of the Avaricious Actuary," when he dropped a rifle, stepped on it, and his foot rolled over it.
-Martin told Percy Shain of the Boston Globe, "In the scene where I was hurt, my stand-in tried to finish it.
+Martin broke his leg in a fourth-season episode, "The Night of the Avaricious Actuary", when he dropped a rifle, stepped on it, and his foot rolled over it.
+Martin told Percy Shain, "In the scene where I was hurt, my stand-in tried to finish it.
 When the shell ejected from the rifle, it caught him in the eye and burned it.
 We still haven't finished that scene.
 It will have to wait until I can move around again."

 A few weeks later, after completing "The Night of Fire and Brimstone", Martin suffered a heart attack on August 17, 1968 (this was exactly two years after the show's creator, Michael Garrison, died).
-Martin's character was replaced temporarily by other agents played by Charles Aidman (four episodes as Jeremy Pike), Alan Hale, Jr. (as Ned Brown) and William Schallert (two episodes as Frank Harper), and West worked solo in two other episodes.
+Martin's character was replaced temporarily by other agents played by Charles Aidman (four episodes as Jeremy Pike), Alan Hale Jr. (as Ned Brown) and William Schallert (two episodes as Frank Harper), and West worked solo in two other episodes.
 Aidman said the producers had promised to rewrite the scripts for his new character, but this simply amounted to scratching out the name "Artemus Gordon" and penciling in "Jeremy Pike" (his character's name).
-Pat Paulsen (one episode as Agent Bosley Cranston) is frequently thought of as a Martin substitute, but he, in fact, appeared in one of Aidman's episodes and his character would have been present even if Martin had appeared.
-Martin returned to work in mid-December and appeared in the final three episodes to be filmed.
+Pat Paulsen (one episode as Agent Bosley Cranston) is frequently thought of as a Martin substitute, but he appeared in one of Aidman's episodes, and his character would have been present even if Martin had appeared.
+Martin returned in mid-December to work in the final three episodes to be filmed.